parantapa/sqlpygen/README.rst

 .. code:: sql

   # example1.sql
-  # This is an example of annotated sql file.
+  # This is an example annotated sql file.

   # Lines starting with # are ignored by SqlPyGen.
   # Lines starting with -- are used to provide SqlPyGen with annotations.